 FLVS Global School – Business to Business

 If customer sends written request of withdrawal to FLVS Global School at firstname.lastname@example.org within the grace period, customer may replace the withdrawn enrollment at no additional cost.
-The grace period is defined as 14 days active or 15% complete, whichever occurs first.
+The grace period is defined as 14 days active or less than 15% complete, whichever occurs first.

 Face-to-face Professional Development Training